 If the grievance is not settled at Step 1, a Representative will within five (5) work days of the decision under Step 1, or within five (5) work days of the day this decision should have been made, submit a written grievance to the designated Employer representative.
-A meeting will be held between the Steward or Representative together with the grievor, if possible and the designated Employer representative within five (5) work days of the presentation of the written grievance by one party to the other party's representative.
-The responding party will notify the grieving party of their decision in writing within five (5) work days of such meeting.
+A meeting will be held between the Steward or Representative and the grievor, if possible and the designated Employer representative within five (5) workdays of the presentation of the written grievance by one party to the other party's representative.
+The responding party will notify the grieving party of their decision in writing within five (5) workdays of such meeting.